Pattern Matching

 Basic Match

-Pattern matching is one of Loon's most powerful features, and once you get used to it, you'll wonder how you ever lived without it.
+Pattern matching is among Loon's most powerful features, and few who learn it willingly go back.
 A match expression takes a value and compares it against a series of pattern-body pairs.
-Patterns and bodies alternate: odd positions are patterns, even positions are bodies.
+The two alternate: odd positions are patterns, even positions are bodies.

 [match status